Wonderful trip for an overview of French Canada. Although not arduous, be prepared for a lot of walking.

 Breakfast: At the hotel, the breakfast buffet includes hot and cold choices plus juice, coffee, tea, water.

-Morning: Led by an expert, we will go for a walking field trip to explore Québec City with its eclectic architecture, streets, and monuments that serve as eloquent, perfectly conserved testaments to its evolution.
-There are two parts, the Upper Town that was the fortified area and the Lower Town that developed around the Place Royale and the harbor.
+Morning: At the hotel, our local expert will give a presentation highlighting the city's foundation and exceptional geographical location as well as its present-day social and economic facets.
+We’ll gain an understanding of how Québec City's history contributed to the creation and development of Canada and why it was designated a World Heritage Site by UNESCO.
+We’ll then head out on a walking field trip to explore Québec City with its eclectic architecture, streets, and monuments that serve as eloquent, perfectly conserved testaments to its evolution.
+There are two parts: the Upper Town that was the fortified area, and the Lower Town that developed around the Place Royale and the harbor.
 A well-preserved integrated urban ensemble, the Historic District is a remarkable example of a fortified city of the colonial era, and unique north of Mexico.
 Enjoy the city's uniquely European atmosphere, enchanting setting, and friendly inhabitants.
-After the walking exploration, we will board the motorcoach and ride to the foot of Montmorency Falls where will take the cable car to Manoir Montmorency.
+After the walking exploration, we will board the motorcoach and ride to the foot of Montmorency Falls where we will take the cable car to Manoir Montmorency.

 Lunch: At Manoir Montmorency, we’ll have a set meal featuring area specialties.

-Afternoon: You will have some free time to see astonishing Montmorency Falls Park.
-Located between the river and the cliffs, it's one of the province's most spectacular sites.
+Afternoon: Next, we will have some time on our own to see astonishing Montmorency Falls Park.
+Located between the river and the cliffs, it is one of the province's most spectacular sites.
 You might like to take a short walk to the bridge that goes over the falls.
-On our way back to Quebec City, we will stop at l’Ile d’orleans and meet a local pro-ducer and learn more about the exquisite gourmet product.
-You will then have some free time for personal independent exploration at your own pace.
-You might like to Quartier Le Petit Champlain located at the foot of the funicular a block away from your hotel (coupon provided).
+We’ll then take the cable car down to the motorcoach and return to the city with time for personal independent exploration at your own pace.
+You might like to explore the Quartier Petit-Champlain located at the foot of the funicular a block away from the hotel (coupon provided).
 The Quartier Petit-Champlain is the site of Québec’s first port.
 As one of the city’s original neighborhoods, it has gone through various periods of development, decline, and redevelopment.
 Today, after an expansive (and expensive) restoration project, the quarter exudes an Old World atmosphere with historical architecture and buildings dating back to the 1600s, narrow streets, artisans and craftsmen, charming boutiques, and much more.

 Dinner: On your own to enjoy what you like.